magento/devdocs/guides/v2.0/cloud/basic-information/starter-develop-deploy-workflow.md

 ## Continuous integration {#continuous-integration}
 Following your branching and development methodologies, you can easily develop new features, configure changes, and add extensions to continuously develop and deploy updates.

-Both Starter and Pro plan environments support continous integration for constant updates.
+{{site.data.var.<ece>}} environments support continous integration for constant updates.
 This workflow supports releases multiple times a day or on a set schedule according to your business needs.

 * Create development branches with future features and changes
 * Test the code in your development environments